renggli/dart-more/README.md

 Various extensions that make Dart a better place:

+- `cache.dart` is a collection of different caching strategies and their expiry policy.
 - `char_matcher.dart` is a model for character classes, their composition and operations on strings.
 - `collection.dart` is a collection of collection types (bi map, bit list, multi set, range, string).
 - `fraction.dart` provides exact rational number arithmetic.